How we are governed

 This model allows for engagement at different levels of commitment and skill.
 It aims to encourage and support those in the governance structure with the capacity to bring their expertise to benefit more children, extending the reach of good governance across a wider group of schools.

-The governance functions delegated by the Board across the structure are set out in a Scheme of Delegation which can be found below.
+The governance functions delegated by the Board across the structure are set out in a Scheme of Delegation.

 The Members are akin to the ‘shareholders’ in a company and they are responsible for strategic oversight.
 There is only one body of Members irrespective of the number of individual academies.